 While I can’t do this with the i330R, it was, nonetheless, love at first dive.
 Saying the Aqualung i330R changes everything for me underwater is an understatement.
-On the one hand, the Aqualung i330R will be my main dive computer from now on, thanks to all the situations it helps me handle, on the other hand, I’ll keep wearing my i200C on my write outside of the water and as a backup computer.
+On the one hand, the Aqualung i330R will be my main dive computer from now on, thanks to all the situations it helps me handle; on the other hand, I’ll keep wearing my i200C on my wrist outside of the water and as a backup computer.

 Please note that for the purpose of taking pictures for this article, I sometimes wore my dive computer on my left arm (the shutter button of my camera is on the right).
 Still, it’s definitely a better idea to wear it on your right arm: when ascending, you can both control your BCD’s direct system with your left hand while keeping an eye on your dive computer on your right arm.

 Before getting into the details, here is a quick summary of the main noteworthy features of the i330R dive computer:

 - Bright colour screen with a lens protector included (already installed)

 - Case dimensions: 5.5×5.5×2.0 cm (2.2×2.2×0.8 in.) approximately, relatively compact even if slightly larger than a dive watch

 - NATO strap: rugged woven nylon strap with 5 metal buckles, one-piece strap that goes below the case for added security.

 - 3 operating modes: Dive (Air/Nitrox), Free Dive, Gauge (depth gauge & timer only)

 - 3 gas mixes: switch between up to three gases underwater, from 21% to 100% O2

 - Operating water temperature: -2.2°C to 35°C (28°F to 95°F)